Yug34/megalith/src/content/blog/asserting-your-assumptions.md

   - If the `env.MODE` is `noAssert`, disable all the assertions.
 - Tracking when an assertion fails and logging it with the program's state for Sentry-like error monitoring.
 - Ability to debug the program's seed state that lead to an assertion failing.
+- Ability to throw an error and crash the program if a failing assertion might lead to a critical bug.

-Here's a simple factory function (`createAssert`) in just `50` lines of code that generates assertion functions:
+Here's a simple factory function (`createAssert`) in just `~50` lines of code that produces assertion functions:

 <br />